 We are subject to risks related to uncertainty regarding the London Interbank Offered Rate ("LIBOR").
-LIBOR is the subject of recent national, international, and other regulatory guidance and proposals for reform, which may cause LIBOR to cease to exist after 2021 or to perform differently than in the past.
-While we expect that alternatives to LIBOR will be implemented prior to the 2021 target date or that the 2021 cessation date may be extended, we cannot predict the consequences and timing of these developments.
-The U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, has identified the Secured Overnight Financing Rate ("SOFR"), a new index calculated by short-term repurchase agreements, backed by Treasury securities, as its preferred alternative rate for LIBOR.
+LIBOR is the subject of recent national, international, and other regulatory guidance and proposals for reform, which may cause LIBOR to cease to exist, or no longer be available for new contracts, after 2021 or to perform differently than in the past.
+On March 5, 2021, the Financial Conduct Authority in the U.K. announced that all LIBOR settings will either cease to be provided or no longer be representative (i) immediately after December 31, 2021, in the case of the one-week and two-month U.S. dollar LIBOR terms and all sterling, euro, Swiss franc, and Japanese yen settings, and (ii) immediately after June 30, 2023, in the case of the one-, three-, six-, and 12-month U.S. dollar LIBOR terms.
+While regulators in various jurisdictions have been working to replace LIBOR prior to the 2021 and 2023 target dates, uncertainty exists in the markets as to the adoption and implementation of alternative reference rates.
+We cannot predict the consequences and timing of these developments or other market or regulatory changes related to the phase-out of LIBOR.
+The U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee (a steering committee comprised of large U.S. financial institutions), has identified the Secured Overnight Financing Rate ("SOFR"), a new index calculated by short-term repurchase agreements, backed by Treasury securities, as its preferred alternative rate for LIBOR.
 At this time, it is not possible to predict how markets will respond to SOFR or other alternative reference rates as the transition away from LIBOR is anticipated in coming years.
 There is currently limited information regarding the future utilization of LIBOR or of any particular replacement rate.
 A transition away from LIBOR as a benchmark for establishing the applicable interest rate may adversely affect our outstanding variable-rate indebtedness (if any), as well as floating-rate debt securities in our investment portfolio.
-For example, if a published U.S. dollar LIBOR is unavailable after 2021, interest for borrowings (if any) with an interest rate based on the LIBOR rate under our revolving credit facility, which are indexed to LIBOR, will be determined using various alternative methods, any of which may result in interest obligations which are more than, or do not otherwise correlate over time with, the payments that would have been made on such debt if U.S. dollar LIBOR was available in its current form.
+For example, if a published U.S. dollar LIBOR is unavailable after 2021 or 2023, interest for borrowings (if any) with an interest rate based on LIBOR under our revolving credit facility, which are indexed to LIBOR, will be determined using various alternative methods, any of which may result in interest obligations which are more than, or do not otherwise correlate over time with, the payments that would have been made on such debt if U.S. dollar LIBOR was available in its current form.